MakeSchool-Tutorials/Makestagram-Swift-V3/Q19-Setting-Followers/content.md

 4. Add a follow/unfollow button with the following constraints:
 ![Follow Button Constraints](assets/button_constraints.png)

 Now let's create the `FindFriendsCell.swift` file to go along with our cell.
+Remember to set the _Identity Inspector_ class for the prototype cell.
 Let's make IBOutlets for both the label and the button.
 In addition, we'll create an IBAction for the follow button.
 Your code should look like the following:

 ```
 import UIKit